perriera/for_interfaces/db/mysql/CPP.md

        set(X4_THIRD_PARTY_LIBRARIES mysqlcppconn)

-- That's all that needs to be done for `CMakeLists.txt`, (in VSC go `Terminal->Run Build Task...`) to see a successful build.
+- That's all that needs to be done for `CMakeLists.txt`, (in VSC go `Terminal->Run Build Task...`) to see a successful build and run the test cases again:

+       it_test.sh

 #### Test MySQL Connector/C++ support